 Abundance index

-The AFSC longline survey has been observing a generally increasing trend in the Relative Population Number (RPN) index of Pacific cod abundance since the time-series low in 2019 (Table 2.5).
+The AFSC longline survey shows a generally increasing trend in the Relative Population Number (RPN) index of Pacific cod abundance since the time-series low in 2019 (Table 2.5).
 In 2025, compared to the most recent longline survey in 2023, the RPN index decreased by 5%.
 This decrease in the GOA-wide RPN was the result of a reduction in the RPN value in the Eastern GOA subregion, whereas both the Western and Central GOA subregions indicated an increase in the RPN index in 2025 compared to 2023.
 We note that the GOA-wide mean CPUE from the longline survey increased by 7% in 2025 compared to 2023.

 Length composition